Yashaswini278/A-star-Pathfinding/README.md

 # A-star-Pathfinding

-## Agv - Task1
+This task was assigned to me as part of the selection process for the Autonomous Ground Vehicle Research Group software team at IIT Kharagpur.
-I was given this task as a part of the software team task round in the selection process of Autonomous Ground Vehicle Research Group at IIT Kharagpur
+The task involves a total of six parts.